 Our water department consists of a water pumping station, a water storage tank, multiple home meters, all of our various entry point master meters, and 22 miles of water lines.

 Each year, the township releases a consumer confidence report to show if violations have occurred with the drinking water system.
-Our latest consumer confidence report was released in Feb. of 2019, covering the sampling performed in the previous year: Download it here.
+Our latest consumer confidence report was released in January 2023, covering the sampling performed in the previous year: Download it here.

 For real-time updates on the quality of your water visit, the Drinking Water Reporting System, hosted by the Pennsylvania Department of Environmental Protection.
 There you can search for test results, inventory, and violations dating back 5 years.